Night time nature at Penrose

 Both the Lesser and Greater Horseshoe bats are found at Penrose, which are the only two species to follow the stereotypical hanging upside-down method when roosting.
 In 2015 we discovered that Penrose is home to the most south-westerly maternity roost for Greater horseshoe in the country.
 They use a traditional barn on the estate during the summer to breed and rear their young.
 The old buildings and barns provide an ideal habitat for other species of bat as well, however in the winter, most will find old mine adits or cavities in ancient trees to hibernate.
 One of the biggest roosts we have is in the loft of one of our holiday cottages, with over 600 Soprano Pipistrelles.
 It’s a spectacular sight to watch them emerge at dusk!
 Having been on the planet for 50 million years, bats are now sadly in decline due to a number of reasons, including the use of pesticides in intensive agriculture reducing the amount of insect food available.

 Owls are on the hunt for a meal bigger than an insect.
-The three breeding pairs of Barn Owls at Penrose favour the field voles found in the parkland and surrounding agricultural fields, which are just a short hop from their nesting sites in traditional barns.
+The three breeding pairs of Barn Owls at Penrose favour the field voles found in the parkland and surrounding agricultural fields, which are just a short hop from their nesting sites in traditional barns, find out more about the work that we're doing for Barn Owls at Penrose here.
 Being a woodland bird, the Tawny Owl diet is much more varied, even taking worms and beetles.
 You will find Tawny Owls nesting in hollows in ancient trees in Penrose woods and sometimes the old nests of magpies and crows.

 Roe deer are being seen more often at Penrose, at dusk and dawn browsing on shrubs at the edge of woodland, and an otter is being regularly spotted after a 20 year absence from Loe Pool.